Chapter Eleven: Appreciate Your Customer (Article Two)

 February 14 is Valentine’s Day.
-This is the day where we tell our spouses, significant others, loved ones, etc. that we love them.
-Sometimes we even buy them presents, and in most cases it is expected.
+This is the day when we tell our spouses, significant others, loved ones, etc. that we love them.
+Sometimes we even buy them presents, and in most cases, it is expected.
 I know that if I don’t buy my wife a present or flowers, it is going to be a long evening – maybe even a long month!

 So what about the rest of the year?
 Does that mean I’m off the hook?
 I don’t think so.
 It is just that on this particular day, I have to do the “love-you-here-are-some-flowers” thing.
 However, throughout the year I still do Valentine’s Day type of things.
 I may bring home a present, a surprise, whatever.
 I always tell my wife I love her – almost every day.
 It is an all-the-time thing.
 Not just a “Valentine Obligation.”

 So why am I telling you this?
 It is the same in business!

 Don’t just send a thank you note after the sale is made.
 Don’t just send the holiday card because you feel you have to at the end of the year – because everyone else does.
 If you truly want a long-term loyal relationship, then get away from the “Valentine Obligation” way of thinking.
 Surprise customers, clients and employees.
 Make them feel special when they are not expecting it.
 Make appreciation an all-of-the-time thing!

 Click here to return to the main Magic Hints page.

 Shep Hyken, CSP, CPAE is a customer service expert, professional speaker and New York Times bestselling business author who helps companies develop loyal relationships with their customers and employees.
 For more information on Shep’s speaking programs and learning products, please contact (314) 692-2200.

 Email: firstname.lastname@example.org Web: www.hyken.com.
 For information on customer service training, go to www.TheCustomerFocus.com.